allanoguis/AOReact/JSNotes.md

 | snake_case | Words separated by underscores | `let user_age = 25;` |
 | UPPERCASE  | All capital letters (typically used for constants) | `const MAX_SIZE = 100;` |

-[!TIP]
+> [!TIP]
-### Best Practices
+>

-- Use `const` by default, and only use `let` if rebinding is needed.
+> - Use `const` by default, and only use `let` if rebinding is needed.
-- Avoid using `var` in modern JavaScript.
+> - Avoid using `var` in modern JavaScript.
-- Choose meaningful and descriptive variable names.
+> - Choose meaningful and descriptive variable names.
-- Use camelCase for variable and function names.
+> - Use camelCase for variable and function names.
-- Use PascalCase for class names.
+> - Use PascalCase for class names.
-- Use UPPERCASE for constants.
+> - Use UPPERCASE for constants.
-- Declare variables at the top of their scope.
+> - Declare variables at the top of their scope.
-- Avoid global variables when possible.
+> - Avoid global variables when possible.

 ## Arrays